nyaruka/goflow/README.md

 % $GOPATH/bin/exptester '@(TITLE("foo"))'
 ```

+## Sessions

+Sessions can easily be persisted between waits by calling `json.Marshal` on the `Session` instance to marshal it as JSON.
+You can inspect this JSON at https://sessions.temba.io/.

 ## Development

 You can run the flow server with detailed output of actions being executed and events being applied with: